o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 |          || Length.  |          |         |   |   |   |   |          |
 +----------+-----------+----------+---------+---+---+---+---+----------+

+Note:

-**Only sections types 1 and 3 are supported in the current release.**
+1.Only sections types 1 and 3 are supported in the current release.

+2.References in the remarks column are corresponding Chapter numbers in the *O-RAN Fronthaul Working Group Control, User, and Synchronization Plane Specification* in *Table 2*.

 Sections are the pointer to the array of structure which has the parameters for section(s) and it is defined as below:::